-Kirkland consultant questioned for six hours in criminal probe of 737 crashes
+Kirkland consultant questioned for six hours in criminal probe of Boeing 737 MAX crashes

 While the attorneys listened intently to particular answers, they were “not assuming, or gunning for someone,” Lemme recalled.

-Most of the questions focused on Boeing and their processes rather than the Federal Aviation Administration’s certification of the plane, he said.
+Most of the questions focused on Boeing and the company’s processes rather than the Federal Aviation Administration’s (FAA) certification of the plane, he said.

 There were questions about the March 17 Seattle Times story, written by Dominic Gates, that drew widespread attention.
 The story detailed how FAA managers pushed its engineers to delegate more of the certification process to Boeing itself, and detailed flaws in an original safety analysis that Boeing delivered to the FAA.

-It isn’t known if others have met with prosecutors or appeared before the grand jury, which seems to be meeting on certain Fridays at the U.S. Courthouse in Washington, D.C.
+It isn’t known if others have met with prosecutors or appeared before the grand jury, which seems to be meeting on certain Fridays in Washington, D.C.
 No charges have been brought.

 Boeing has refused to acknowledge it is under criminal investigation, saying only in a recent securities filing that it is “fully cooperating with all ongoing governmental and regulatory investigations and inquiries relating to the accidents and the 737 MAX program.”